asdf-format/asdf-standard/docs/source/tree.rst

     some_key: null

-Previous versions of the ASDF Standard were vague as to how nulls should be handled, and the Python reference implementation did not distinguish between keys with null values and keys that were missing altogether (and in fact, removed any keys assigned ``None`` from the tree on read or write).
-Beginning with ASDF Standard 1.6.0, ASDF implementations are required to preserve keys even if assigned null values.
+Previous versions of the ASDF specification were vague as to how nulls should be handled, and the Python reference implementation did not distinguish between keys with null values and keys that were missing altogether (and in fact, removed any keys assigned ``None`` from the tree on read or write).
+Beginning with ASDF specification 1.6.0, ASDF implementations are required to preserve keys even if assigned null values.
 This requirement does not extend back into previous versions, and users of the Python implementation should be advised that the YAML portion